 Which authority processes the application?

-Applications for support for minors are processed by the Youth Welfare Agency's Intersectoral Access Portal.
+Applications for support for minors are processed by the Growing Up Agency's Intersectoral Access gateway.

 Applications for adult support are processed by the VAPH.